Food & Wine of Piedmont™

 Check in and start your program on any day of the week

-Day One: Wine Tasting Dinner
+Day One: Welcome Dinner with Chef’s Tasting Wine Dinner

 • Arrival and check in.
 Relax and refresh.
-Enjoy your Prosecco toast.
-You can opt to swim in the outdoor pool (seasonal summer).

 • Traditional Italian breakfast is served.